nodeca/nodeca-doc/src/documents/router.html.md

 ```

 You may also want to use stunnel for HTTPS while running nodeca application in
-normal mode, for this purposes you MUST not specify `ssl` option, and provide
+normal mode, for this purposes you MUST NOT specify `ssl` option, and provide
 only a protocol-specific mount point:

 ```